jalessandrelli/jalessandrelli.github.io/readings.md

 ---
 **Upcoming readings and events:**

-- Thursday, 5/16 @ [Literary Arts](https://www.facebook.com/events/2263630393955850/), Portland, OR, with Margot Kahn, A.M.
-Rosales and Ed Skoog, for the Portland Review Spring Reading Celebration
+- TBA

 **Deceased readings:**

+- ~~Thursday, 5/16 @ Literary Arts, Portland, OR, with Margot Kahn, A.M.
+Rosales and Ed Skoog, for the Portland Review Spring Reading Celebration ~~

 - ~~Friday, 4/5 @ Mission Creek Festival, Iowa City, IA, with a whole slaw of other great writers/publishers.
 Lit Walk Reading, Book Fair and Publishing Reimagined panel.~~